guyalin/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.
 guyalin is greate man.
 muzhenjuan is my girlfriend.
+And muzhenjuan will be my wife.